Psion Series 5

-The Psion Series 5 was a personal digital assistant (PDA) from Psion.
-It came in two main variants, the Series 5 (launched in 1997) and the Series 5mx (1999), the latter having a faster processor, clearer liquid crystal display (LCD), and updated software.
+The Psion Series 5 is a personal digital assistant (PDA) from Psion.
+It was available in two main variants, the Series 5 (launched in 1997) and the Series 5mx (1999), the latter having a faster processor, clearer liquid crystal display (LCD), and updated software.
 There was also a rare Series 5mx Pro, which differed only in having the operating system (OS) loaded into random-access memory (RAM) and hence upgradeable.
 Ericsson marketed a version of the Series 5mx renamed as MC218.

 The Psion Series 5 was a major upgrade from the Psion Series 3.
-A Psion Series 4 does not exist, due to Psion's concern of tetraphobia in their Asian markets.
-The external appearance of the Psion Series 5 and the Psion Series 5mx are broadly similar, but their mainboards and other internal components were different and not interchangeable.
-The screens are not interchangeable because of different screen cables.
+There was never a Psion Series 4 due to concern about tetraphobia in Asian markets.
+The external appearance of the Psion Series 5 and the Psion Series 5mx are broadly similar, but their mainboards, screens and other internal components were different and not interchangeable.

 The Series 5 was the first to feature a unique sliding clamshell design, whereby the keyboard slides forward as the device opens to counterbalance the display, and brace it such that touchscreen actuation does not topple the device, a feature mentioned in the granted European patent EP 0766166B1.
 This novel design approach was the work of Martin Riddiford, an industrial designer for Therefore Design.
 A simplified version of this design was also used in the Psion Revo.

 The moving parts and hinges can wear out or break.
-The most serious common problem arose because of a design fault in the screen cable where tooling holes caused needless stresses due to extra bending of the cable at this point each time the Psion Series 5 was opened or closed, and eventually leading to failure of the cable, which caused a serious display malfunction and horizontal lines appearing.
+The most serious common problem arose because of a design fault in the screen cable, where tooling holes caused needless stresses due to extra bending of the cable at this point each time the Psion Series 5 was opened or closed, eventually leading to failure of the cable, which caused a serious display malfunction and horizontal lines appearing.
 The screen cable to the Psion Series 5 was more durable than the screen cable of the Psion Series 5mx.
 There was an after-market cable available for the 5mx which aimed to eliminate this problem.